Do you dream of becoming a male or female model in Nigeria and get rich, professional and successful?

 If you want to know how to become a successful model in this sphere, you first need to be size 12 and upper.

-If you aren’t tall or your height is 5’7” and under, there is no need for you to worry, you’re suitable in this kind of modeling.
+If you aren’t tall or your height is 5’7” and under, there is no need for you to worry.
+You’re suitable in this modeling.

 Besides, they can be often chosen as foot, hand models, for lingerie or swimsuits demonstrations.